Maximilien Robespierre: December 1793

 Print representing a Comité de surveillance of the Parisian section of the year II, after Jean-Baptiste Huet.
 (National Library of France, Paris.)

 On 12 December, Robespierre attacked the wealthy foreigner Cloots in the Jacobin club of being a Prussian spy.
 Robespierre denounced the "de-Christianisers" as foreign enemies.
 The Indulgents mounted an attack on the Committee of Public Safety, accusing them of being murderers.

 Desmoulins addressed Robespierre directly, writing, "My dear Robespierre... my old school friend...
 Remember the lessons of history and philosophy: love is stronger, more lasting than fear."

 On 25 December, provoked by Desmoulins' insistent challenges, Robespierre produced his "Report on the Principles of Revolutionary Government".
 Robespierre replied to the plea for an end to the Terror, justifying the collective authority of the National Convention, administrative centralisation, and the purging of local authorities.
 He said he had to avoid two cliffs: indulgence and severity.
 He could not consult the 18th-century political authors, because they had not foreseen such a course of events.
 He protested against the various factions that he believed threatened the government, such as the Hébertists and Dantonists.
 Robespierre strongly believed that the strict legal system was still necessary:

 The theory of the revolutionary government is as new as the revolution from which this government was born.
 This theory may not be found in the books of the political writers who were unable to predict the Revolution, nor in the law books of the tyrants...

 The goal of a constitutional government is the protection of the Republic; that of a revolutionary government is the establishment of the Republic.

 The Revolution is the war waged by liberty against its foes—but the Constitution is the régime of victorious and peaceful freedom.

 The Revolutionary Government will need to put forth extraordinary activity, because it is at war.
 It is subject to no constant laws, since the circumstances under which it prevails are those of a storm, and change with every moment.
 This government is obliged unceasingly to disclose new sources of energy to oppose the rapidly changing face of danger.

 Robespierre would suppress chaos and anarchy: "the Government has to defend itself" [against conspirators] and "to the enemies of the people it owes only death".
-According to R. R. Palmer and Donald C. Hodges, this was the first important statement in modern times of a philosophy of dictatorship.
-Others see it as a natural consequence of political instability and conspiracy.
+R. R. Palmer and Donald C. Hodges have interpreted the report as an early formulation of a theory of revolutionary dictatorship.
+By contrast, Simon Schama emphasized its connection to the revolutionary government consolidated by the Law of 14 Frimaire and the political crises confronting the Republic in 1793–1794.